 I stopped a bit closer to the traffic jam and saw a cat on my right.
 At first glance, it did look like a cheetah, but upon closer inspection, through my binoculars, I could see clearly it was a leopard!!
 Then I saw movement a bit further up ahead through some magic guarris.
 Another leopard!
 Then all of a sudden I saw some movement on an open field at the bottom on one of the hills and there was the third leopard that just went to lie down.
 The sun had just come over the hill and made the field he was in this beautiful golden color, the leopard showing in silhouette with the sun behind him.

 The next time we go on a trip like this, I definitely need to bring my good camera with my big lens, because trying to take a picture with my phone was just impossible.

 The other two leopards crossed the road and were now also in this golden field.
 It was a female with her cub.
 The cub was a decent size already and I just sat there in my car with my jaw on my lap utter astonishment.
 I have never seen anything like this ever before.
 It was such an amazing and special sighting!
 Jack was on the wrong side of the car and fast asleep, and even though the leopards were a bit of a distance away, Alex saw them and made a few meowing sounds.
 He really loves his animals!

-The male leopard got up and through my binoculars I could see just what a beautiful animal he was.
+The male leopard got up and through my binoculars, I could see just what a beautiful animal he was.
 In the prime of his life, with that big head and thick neck typical of a tomcat; his rosetted coat shiny and beautiful.
 No wonder this lady was following him!
 The three of them slowly walked away and disappeared in the valley between two hills, leaving each and every person in that traffic jam that saw them with big smiles on their faces!
 Day made!